lhoursquentin/clash/README.md

 # If declared, the constructor is called when creating the object
 _Car() {
-  echo "New $model added to the garage"
+  echo "New $brand added to the garage"
 }
 ```